On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Numerical results

 with $A = B = -1$, i.e.,

 Periodic boundary conditions

 are chosen.
 Initial conditions are obtained by evaluating the exact solutions at initial time $t_0 = 0$, i.e., $\bm{u}_0(\bm{x}) = \bm{u}(\bm{x}, 0), \bm{v}_0(\bm{x}) = \bm{v}(\bm{x}, 0)$ and $\bm{w}_0(\bm{x}) = \bm{w}(\bm{x}, 0)$.
-For a comprehensive analysis to local and global solutions the reader is referred to \cite{Benabdallah2025}.
-The computations were performed in the spectral space using the discrete Fourier transformation and afterwards shifted back to the real space, ensuring high spatial accuracy of the numerical solutions.
+For a comprehensive analysis to local and global solutions, the reader is referred to \cite{Benabdallah2025}.
+The computations have been performed in the spectral space using the discrete Fourier transformation and afterwards shifted back to the real space, ensuring high spatial accuracy of the numerical solutions.
 Newton's method is used to solve the implicit system in spectral space at each node.
+Here, no space parallelism is used.
 The tolerance is coupled to the time step size by